thalya-codes/thalya-codes/README.md

 ### Hi there, I'm Thalya... 👋
 **thalya-codes/thalya-codes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+### About me

-Atualmente estou graduando em Análise e Desenvolvimento de Sistemas e desenvolvedora Front-end.
-Sou apaixonada por tudo que envolve tecnologia e educação..
-Compartilho um pouco do que sei no IG <a href="https://www.instagram.com/thalya.codes/" target="_blank">thalya.codes</a>.
+Graduando em Análise e Desenvolvimento de Sistemas | Desenvolvedora Front-end | Criadora de conteúdo no IG <a href="https://www.instagram.com/thalya.codes/" target="_blank">thalya.codes</a>.
 <!--